zhaozhuoran/minto/DEMO.md

 ### 3. Edit `config/config.json`

 Point `TargetAddress` / `TargetPort` at your chosen backend.
-The default template already targets `mc.hypixel.net:25565`, which works as a ready-made demo backend:
+The default template already targets `mc.hypixel.net:25565`, which can be used as a convenient demo backend:

 ```jsonc
 {